AdrianEnache03/Software-Engineering-Group-Project/README.md

 - [tam41] Tate Moore

-The log entries for the work I completed each week for this project are saved in: Config -> Blog -> ade12
+The log entries for the work I completed each week for this project are saved in: Config -> Blog -> ade12 The code can be found in the src file and in dev -> project code